bmeurant/technical-docs/software-architecture/architectural-patterns/strangler-fig.md

 *   **[[microservices|Microservices]]:** The Strangler Fig pattern is one of the most common and recommended strategies for migrating a monolith to a microservices architecture.
 *   **[[modular-monolith|Modular Monolith]]:** A modular monolith can be an excellent starting point for a strangler fig migration.
 Once the modules are well-defined, they are easier to "strangle" and extract into independent services.
-*   **Anti-Corruption Layer (ACL):** Often used in conjunction with the Strangler Fig pattern.
+*   **[[anti-corruption-layer|Anti-Corruption Layer (ACL)]]:** Often used in conjunction with the Strangler Fig pattern.
 The ACL is a translation layer that isolates the new system from the legacy system's data model, preventing "leaky" or outdated concepts from polluting the new domain model.
 *   **[[posa#proxy|Proxy]] and [[gof#facade|Façade]] Patterns:** The Strangler Façade is a specific application of these classic design patterns.

 ---